vfarcic/vfarcic.github.io/jx/abstracts/workshop.md

 It is the CI/CD solution for development of modern cloud applications on Kubernetes.

 We'll explore how to create a fully operational continuous delivery pipeline using containers, Kubernetes, Jenkins X, and quite a few other tools.
+We'll **continuously build, test, deploy**, and run any other tasks related to lifecycle of our applications.
+Our goal will be to have a fully automated pipeline of everything happening after we push changes to our code repositories.

 ## The Schedule